JavaScriptDude/PyTail/README.md

 ### PyTail
 Tail Implementation In Python (wrapper for *nix tail)

-Written to demonstrate how to write a cross platform tool that executes long running sub processes and capturing stderr and stdout in separate code paths for handling.
+Written to demonstrate how to write a cross platform tool that executes long running sub processes and capturing stderr and stdout in separate code paths for handling in python.

-This tool provides an example of automating the processing log files of other processes in python.

 This implementation is non-blocking and thus will not interrupt the tool creating or rotating the log file.